Photograph (Weezer song)

 "Photograph" is a song by American alternative rock band Weezer.
 It is the third and final single from the band's self-titled third album, Weezer.
 "Photograph" was released as the first single off the album in Japan instead of "Hash Pipe".
-The song enjoyed only modest success on the radio, peaking at #17 on Billboard's Modern Rock Tracks chart.
+The song enjoyed only modest success on the radio, peaking at No. 17 on Billboard's Modern Rock Tracks chart.

 During many live shows in 2005, the band would close out their first set by having Weezer drummer Patrick Wilson take lead vocals and guitar on "Photograph" while frontman Rivers Cuomo played drums.

 Music video

 The music video for the song was directed by Weezer.com webmaster and longtime friend of the band Karl Koch.
 It consists of footage shot while the band was touring for the Green Album.
 Tenacious D briefly appears, running onstage during a Weezer show.
 Although Mikey Welsh plays bass and sings backup vocals on the studio recording, Shriner is in the video, as Welsh had left the band at that point.
 During the very end of the video, when Cuomo is playing the prank on Shriner, a demo of "Death & Destruction" can be heard in the background.
 The video is featured on Video Capture Device, the band's DVD.